mikavir/rx-decode/README.md

 ### Game Administrator
 - As a game administrator, I would like be able to make the game more challenging by incorporating lives, so that I can make the users enjoy playing the game.
-- As a game administrator, I would like to have a platform for users contact me, so that they can report when they have a bug.
+- As a game administrator, I would like to have a platform for users contact me, so that they can report when they encounter a bug or have questions.
 - As a game administrator, I would like the user to be able to go back to the game after contacting me, so that they can keep playing the game and improve their experience.

 ## Wireframes

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
-I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.
+I've used [Balsamiq](https://balsamiq.com/wireframes) to design wireframes fore my game.

 ### Mobile Wireframes